10 Classic Cars That Make Excellent Daily Drivers

 Image Editorial credit: betto rodrigues / Shutterstock.com

 The MR2’s engine is nothing to scoff at, producing a solid 200 hp.
 This makes for sharp handling and quick acceleration when you press down on the gas pedal.
-The engine itself is lightweight, and with the car’s low center of gravity, you can easily enjoy it on a long, winding mountain road.
+The engine is lightweight, and with the car’s low center of gravity, you can easily enjoy it on a long, winding mountain road.

-The MR2 is easy to find in good condition.
-It normally prices around $12,000-$20,000 but plopping some customs into it will take the price tag to around $30,000.
+The MR2 is easy to find and in good condition.
+It normally costs around $12,000-$20,000, but plopping some customs into it will cost around $30,000.

 Avatar photo